• Skip to primary navigation

 Notes.

-Croutons can be stored in a freezer bag or air-tight container on the counter for 3-5 days.
+Croutons can be stored in a freezer bag or airtight container at room temperature for 3-5 days.

 croutons on a round baking sheet